TRIQS/dft_tools/doc/guide/conv_elk.rst

 #.
 SYMCRYS.OUT - has the crystal symmetries used for symmetries observables.
 #.
 LATTICE.OUT - has lattice-cartesian basis transformation matrices.

-(The ascii output files which have the extension of _FS.OUT which are specific for this post processing calculation.)
+(The ascii output files which have the extension of _FS.OUT are specific for this post processing calculation.)

 These outputs are converted to the HDF5 file by::